Baudin999/swarm/README.md

 ```
 A browser will automatically be openend at the right location http://localhost:3000.
 Look at the `package.json` to see the different scripts you can run.

+# Swarm CLI

+there is a rollup command and a link command in the package.json which can be used to create and install the swarm cli tool.
+No push to npm yet.